MaastrichtU-IDS/jupyterlab/README.md

 ## Build and publish 📦

-This repository contains multiple `Dockerfile` to build various flavor of JupyterLab for Data Science.
+This repository contains multiple folders with `Dockerfile` to build various flavor of JupyterLab for Data Science.

 ### JupyterLab for knowledge graphs